ChaseDepth/PicoCTF/General Skills.md

 to process the static.
 It'll output two new .txt files, chmod those two, then cat.
 Look through one of them with .strings. and find the flag hiding in the mess.

 # Tab, Tab, Attack
-download file with wget in terminal.
+Download file with wget in terminal.
 Then unzip the file
 	unzip <filename>
 ./<filename>
 This folder had long ramblining directories but a neat trick is cd <tab*> so it'll auto pop the available filenames.
 Ls when I enter each folder until I find a program to run. run it with ./ and it replied with the flag.